 Boarders stay with us when they want to, or when their parents need to make use of this facility, often at the last minute.

-At the other end of the house is Mr & Mrs Nish, our boarding house tutors.
-Mr Nish is Head of Maths, a Prep 5 tutor and teaches Games and Mrs Nish is a Prep 3 teacher.
-The Headmaster and his two boys, Oscar and Albie (and Olive the dog) also live in the Castle and are fully involved with boarders.
-Also living in the house are two Gap students who spend a lot of time in the house helping all the boarders.
+The Head and his two boys, Oscar and Albie also live in the Castle and are fully involved with boarders.
+Also living in the house is one Gap Assistant who spends a lot of time in the house helping all the boarders.

-If you have any questions or queries regarding boarding please do not hesitate to contact Mr. Jon Holmes, Head of Boarding you can email him on email@example.com or call 01285 750206
+If you have any questions or queries regarding boarding please do not hesitate to contact Mr or Mrs Nish, you can email them on on firstname.lastname@example.org or email@example.com or call 01285 750206

 Boarding should be fun and our aim is to help the children make happy lifelong memories as part of their Adventure of Childhood.